-Climate change is impacting Lesotho in several ways: delayed raining season provoking severe droughts and drinking water shortages, heat waves, dry spells during the cropping season reducing food production, heavy and erratic frost, compounding the already dire situation, and resulting in high vulnerability for households.
-Other key sectors that are reported to be equally vulnerable to the projected impacts of climate change include the forestry sector, health, culture and historical heritage.
+Climate change is affecting Lesotho in several ways: a delayed rainy season, provoking severe droughts and drinking water shortages; heat waves; dry spells during the harvesting season, reducing food production; and heavy and erratic frost – all resulting in high vulnerability for households.
+Sectors reported as vulnerable to the projected impacts of climate change include agriculture, forestry, health, culture and historical heritage.

-Lesotho recognizes that climate change is a serious threat to the country’s developmental plan and to the future of both its livelihoods and one of its main sources of revenue ‘water’.
-In fact, the Lesotho Second National Communication to the Conference of Parties (LMS, 2013) confirms that the projected scenarios suggest reduced precipitation for the southern parts of Lesotho, and coupled with increased temperatures, shall adversely affect water resources and agriculture, in particular.
-The projected reduction in growing season due to delayed onset of rains will also adversely affect rangelands and livestock production.
-This will therefore impact negatively on the livelihoods of many Basotho (wool and mohair) who depend on the condition of natural resources (rangelands).
+Lesotho recognizes climate change as a serious threat to the country’s development plan and to the future of both its livelihoods and one of its main sources of revenue: water.
+In fact, the Lesotho 2013 Second National Communication to the Conference of Parties notes that projected scenarios suggest that reduced precipitation for the southern parts of the country, coupled with increased temperatures, will adversely affect water resources and agriculture, in particular.
+The projected reduction in the growing season due to delayed onset of rains will also adversely affect rangelands and livestock production – with a corresponding negative impact on livelihoods reliant on wool and mohair.

-The Lesotho Meteorological Service (LMS), the country’s National Designated Authority, pointed to a weak financing for climate change initiatives in the country since climate change is not integrated into national budgeting and as a result of the absence of climate change policy and strategy.
-Most of the on-going climate change interventions are donor funded.
-LMS therefore highlighted a need to put in place necessary mechanisms to facilitate direct access to international climate funds to promote resilience across all sectors and, in particular, at the community level.
+The Lesotho Meteorological Service, the country’s national designated authority, cited weak financing for climate change initiatives in the country since climate change is not integrated into national budgeting and as a result of the absence of climate change policy and strategy.
+Most of the ongoing climate change interventions are donor funded.
+The Lesotho Meteorological Service highlighted the need to put in place necessary mechanisms to facilitate direct access to international climate funds to promote resilience across all sectors – and, in particular, at the community level.

-The demand for decentralisation and resources to act on vulnerability at community level has led the government to publish a devolution policy to empower councils, both districts and community, to plan and manage their development.
-Working with Community Councils, the closest local government to communities, is the means to reach out communities and make use of the basic planning and financing mechanism already in place to support adaptation and communities’ resilience to climate change.
+The demand for decentralization and resources to act on vulnerability at the community level has led the government to publish a devolution policy to empower both district and community councils to plan and manage their development.

-Climate change adaptation falls within the core mandate of Community Councils: Land Use Planning, Natural Resources Management, Infrastructure developments, etc. Climate change adaptation requires effective coordination of various stakeholders and Community Councils are gateways for development facilitation at the local level as well as custodians of all developments, therefore are strategically positioned to fulfill the coordination role.
-Despite all the above reasons, Community Councils seldom have the resources to execute these functions.
+Climate change adaptation falls within the core mandate of community councils, along with land use planning, natural resource management and infrastructure development.
+Climate change adaptation requires effective coordination of various stakeholders.
+As a gateway for development facilitation at the local level as well as custodians of all development, community councils are strategically positioned to fulfil this coordination role.
+However, community councils seldom have sufficient resources to execute these functions.

 Objectives, results and activities

-The overall outcome of LoCAL-Lesotho is to improve the climate change resilience of the communities in the selected councils as a result of climate change adaptation activities funded through the Performance-based Climate Resilience Grants (PBCRG) and Capacity Development (CD) support.
+The overall outcome of LoCAL-Lesotho is to improve the climate change resilience of the communities in the selected councils as a result of climate change adaptation activities funded through the performance-based climate resilience grant (PBCRG) and capacity development support.

 Adaptation measures and investments

-The first cycle of planning, budgeting and transfer of funds will take place over the course of 2018.
-Implementation of identified investments captured in the community council’s approved annual work-plans is expected to commence as of the second half of 2018.
+The first cycle of planning, budgeting and funds transfer will take place over the course of 2018.
+Implementation of identified investments captured in the community councils’ approved annual workplans is expected to commence as of the second half of 2018.